Exact Dimensionality Selection for Bayesian PCA: Numerical experiments

 \subsection{Introductory examples}

-We first conduct two small simulations to illustrate the behavior of our algorithm and its difference with the Laplace approximation of \cite{minka2000automatic}.
-We consider two scenario: a simple case and a harder and more realistic one.
+We first conduct two small simulations to illustrate the behaviour of our algorithm and its difference {with the Laplace approximations of \cite{minka2000automatic} and \citet{sobczyk2018}}.
+We consider two scenarios: a simple case and a harder and more realistic one.

 \paragraph{Simple scenario} We consider a setup with $n=100$ and $\textup{SNR}=20$.
 In this simple scenario, we first illustrate our heuristic for hyperparameter tuning by displaying marginal likelihood curves for different values of $\phi$ (Fig. \ref{heuristic}).
 The heuristic criterion allows to find the desired shape, leading to a correct dimensionality estimation.
-A GIF animation displaying all values of the criterion for a large grid of 200 values of $\phi$ is provided as a online material\footnote{\url{http://pamattei.github.io/animationeasy.gif}}.
-On Fig. \ref{easy}, we compare the results of our algorithm with the Laplace approximation of the marginal likelihood of \cite{minka2000automatic}.
-In this case, both methods recover the true dimensionality of the data and are very confident with their choice (the posterior probability of the true model is higher than $99\%$ with both approaches).
-The two curves have a similar shape, in compliance with the expected shape, as detailed in Subsection \ref{ss:hyp}.
+A GIF animation displaying all values of the criterion for a large grid of 200 values of $\phi$ is provided as a online material\footnote{\url{http://pamattei.github.io/animationeasy.gif}}. {This animation illustrates on this simple data set, a wide range of values of $\phi$ lead to dimensionality recovery.
+Our heuristic proposal $\phi^*$ is roughly located in the center of this range.
+On Fig. \ref{easy}, we compare the results of our algorithm with the Laplace approximations of the marginal likelihood of \cite{minka2000automatic} and \citet{sobczyk2018}.
+In this case, both methods recover the true dimensionality of the data and are very confident with their choice (the posterior probability of the true model is higher than $99\%$ for all approaches).
+The three curves have a similar shape, in compliance with the expected shape, as detailed in Subsection \ref{ss:hyp}.}